 Years served: 1995 - Present

-Committee assignments: Assignments (Chairperson); Energy and Public Utilities; Executive; Insurance; Committee of the Whole.
+Committee assignments: Assignments (Chairperson); Energy; Executive; Insurance; Judiciary.

 Biography: Attorney; born Dec.
 29, 1963, in St. Louis; B.S., political science, Tennessee State University; J.D., University of Miami; partner with his firm Clayborne, Sabo and Wagner; (Belleville); former St. Clair County Assistant State's Attorney; has four sons.